rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

 ### What if I have more than one dependency?

-Vey often, we have functions that depend by more than one single dependency.
+Very often, we have functions that depend by more than one single dependency.
 For example, think that you want to add a rate change service to the functions of the `Stock` type.
 Using `RateChangeService`, it is possible to buy and sell in a currency that is different from dollars.

 {% highlight scala %}
 def buy(stock: String, amount: Double, currency: String)(repo: StockRepository, changer: RateChangeService) = {